RunzhouHan/serverless-IndexFS/README.md

 Serverless-IndexFS
 ===============

 This is an affiliate project of [**λFS**](https://github.com/ds2-lab/LambdaFS) which is an elastic, scalable, and high-performance metadata service for large-scale distributed file systems (DFSes).

 The adapted version of IndexFS uses serverless metadata management and caching by replacing the original server module with a serverless schema (in [serverless](https://github.com/RunzhouHan/serverless-IndexFS/tree/serverless_multi_deployment/serverless) folder).
 We decoupled metadata caching and LevelDB backend by splitting them into two different server programs and wrapping function calls between them as Thrift RPC calls.
-In the ported version, metadata caching server acts like a client of LevelDB backend and they work collaborately to provide IndexFS metadata service.
+In the adapted version, metadata caching server acts like a client of LevelDB backend and they work collaborately to provide IndexFS metadata service.

 To see source code of original IndexFS (SC'14): https://github.com/zhengqmark/indexfs-0.4